Research interests

-Amy researches the development and impact of asylum policies in Australia and Asia, with a focus on transnational cooperation on border control.
-An important theme of her work is the analysis of asylum policy according to democratic norms of policymaking.
-She has a particular interest in immigration detention: its history, evolution, diffusion, legal status, consistency with democratic norms, and human impact.
+My work on refugee policy is internationally recognised in the interdisciplinary field of refugee studies.
+I research the evolution and impact of asylum policies in Australia, Asia, and the Pacific, with a focus on transnational cooperation on border control.
+An important theme of my work is the analysis of asylum policy according to democratic norms of policymaking.
+I have a particular interest in immigration detention: its history, evolution, diffusion, legal status, consistency with democratic norms, and human impact.

 Affiliations